-Your finger tips are probably still hurting from hitting the selfie sharing button one too many times, and your adrenaline is still raging; but you have to breathe back in the familiar as well as check those mails you previewed in the haste of the long weekend vacation (now gone!)
+Your fingertips are probably still hurting from hitting the selfie-sharing button one too many times, and your adrenaline is still raging, but you have to breathe back in the familiar as well as check those emails you previewed in the haste of the long weekend vacation (now gone!)
 How short can a long weekend be!
 Jovago.com, an online hotel booking company has put together eight tried and tested ways to help you ease into your usual schedule.

 1. Be Realistic

-Whether gone for a day, a week or month; every hour off your work desk could mean a pile up, sometimes unanticipated.
+Whether going for a day, a week or month; every hour off your work desk could mean a pile-up, sometimes unanticipated.
 Handle what you can without getting yourself stressed out and possibly losing the benefits of the vacation.
-Prioritize what really matters, find out if anything happened while you were away and catch up on the updates as quick as is practically possible.
+Prioritize what really matters, find out if anything happened while you were away and catch up on the updates as quickly as is practically possible.

 2. Test the jet lag, stiff neck excuse

 Well, when the realistic path does not bear any fruit, try to pull this line on the most industrious people on that couple of emails you only managed to preview in your excitement.
 Jet lags and stiff necks are serious hazards in the new world, you might get away with it!

 3. Cross it off your bucket list

 Driving from Nairobi to Malindi may be different from climbing Mt.
 Kilimanjaro, but they are both worthwhile holiday activities that make some of our things-to-do before the year ends.
 As soon as you recover your breath; rediscover that list from the labyrinth of your bookshelf or your closet and proudly cross what is done.
 Remember no activity is too small, you are now a certified been-there-done-that!
 In the words of traveller and scholar, Ibn Battuta, “travel leaves you speechless, then turns you into a storyteller”